letsencrypt/cp-cps/CPS.md

 ISRG PKI services include, but are not limited to, issuing, managing, validating, revoking, and renewing publicly-trusted Certificates in accordance with the requirements of the ISRG Certificate Policy (CP) and in a manner consistent with this CPS.
 It is recommended that readers familiarize themselves with the ISRG CP prior to reading this document.

-These services are provided to the general public with exceptions as deemed appropriate by ISRG management or in accordance with relevant law.
+These services are provided to the general public with exceptions as ISRG management deems appropriate or in accordance with relevant law.

 ISRG PKI services are most commonly, but not necessarily exclusively, provided under the brand/trademark "Let's Encrypt".

-The ISRG PKI conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <http://www.cabforum.org>.
+The ISRG PKI conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at <https://www.cabforum.org>.
 In the event of any inconsistency between this document and those Requirements, those Requirements take precedence over this document.

 Other documents related to the behavior and control of the ISRG PKI, such as a Subscriber Agreement and Privacy Policy, can be found at <https://letsencrypt.org/repository/>.